SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/project_plan.md

 - Annotation: 200 sentences only
 - Rules: <120 patterns
 - Fine-tuning: <5 epochs
-- No ontology
+- No ontology mapping
-- No deployment
 - No model benchmarking
+- Single-endpoint API only
+- Dockerised deployment
+- Basic CI/CD only
+- No infrastructure expansion

 ---